Ribocentre-aptamer/Ribocentre-aptamer.github.io/_pages/riboaptamer.md

         <td name="td0" rowspan = "1">RNA</td>
         <td name="td1"><a href="{{ site.url }}{{ site.baseurl }}/_posts/109.2-3-aptamer" target="_blank" style="color:#520049"><b>109.2-3 aptamer</b></a></td>
         <td name="td2">16S rRNA decoding region</td>
-        <td name="td3">The decoding region of prokaryotic 16S ribosomal RNA (rRNA) is a region of RNA which is thought to interact withmRNA and tRNA.
+        <td name="td3">The decoding region of prokaryotic 16S ribosomal RNA (rRNA) is a region of RNA which is thought to interact with mRNA and tRNA.
 It has long been known that the interaction of the codon and anticodon occurs on the A-site of the decoding region of prokaryotic 16S rRNA, which is itself part of the 30S ribosomal subunit.</td>
         <td name="td4"><a href="https://pubmed.ncbi.nlm.nih.gov/10908352/" target="_blank" style="color:#520049"><b>2000</b> </a></td>
         <td name="td5">NA</td>
       </tr>